11notes/docker-chrony/README.md

 * [alpine](https://alpinelinux.org)

 # TIPS
-* Only use rootless container runtime (podman, rootless docker)
-* Allow non-root ports < 1024 via `echo "net.ipv4.ip_unprivileged_port_start=53" > /etc/sysctl.d/ports.conf`
 * Use a reverse proxy like Traefik, Nginx to terminate TLS with a valid certificate
 * Use Let’s Encrypt certificates to protect your SSL endpoints

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
 Always make backups before updating an image to a new version.
 Check the changelog for breaking changes.
+You can find all my repositories on [github](https://github.com/11notes).